 Research focus: age- and nutrient/diet induced changes in immune and inflammatory responses, their underlying mechanisms and clinical implications

-Research focus: effects of nutrients, dietary and other factors on infectious and chronic diseases
+Research focus: Effects of nutrients, dietary and other factors on infectious and chronic diseases and their risk factors.

 Alexander Panda, M.D., Ph.D., M.P.H